Understanding the Language Model to Solve the Symbolic Multi-Step Reasoning Problem from the Perspective of Buffer Mechanism: Abstract

 \section{Abstract}

 Large language models have consistently struggled with complex reasoning tasks, such as mathematical problem-solving.
 Investigating the internal reasoning mechanisms of these models can help us design better model architectures and training strategies, ultimately enhancing their reasoning capability.
-In this study, we constructed a symbolic dataset to investigate the mechanisms by which Transformer models employ vertical thinking strategy based on their inherent structure and horizontal thinking strategy based on Chain of Thought to achieve multi-step reasoning.
-We introduced the concept of buffer mechanism: the model stores various information in distinct buffers and selectively extracts them through the query-key matrix.
-We proposed a random matrix-based algorithm to enhance the model's reasoning ability, resulting in a 75\% reduction in the training time required for the GPT-2 model to achieve generalization capability on the PrOntoQA dataset.
-These findings provide new insights into understanding the mechanisms of large language models.
+In this study, we constructed a symbolic multi-step reasoning task to investigate the information propagation mechanisms in Transformer models when solving the task through direct answering and Chain-of-Thought (CoT) reasoning.
+We introduced the concept of buffer mechanism: the model stores various information in distinct buffers and selectively extracts it through the query-key matrix.
+We proposed a random matrix-based algorithm to enhance the model's reasoning ability.
+This algorithm introduces only 132 trainable parameters, yet leads to significant performance improvements on 7 multi-step reasoning datasets, including PrOntoQA, LogicAsker, and LogicInference.
+These findings provide new insights into understanding the large language models.